Policies and Procedures

 It is the policy of Bechara Y. Ghorayeb, MD, PA that this Identity theft prevention and detection and Red Flags Rule compliance program is approved by Bechara Y. Ghorayeb, MD, PA as of May 1, 2009, and that the policy is reviewed and approved no less than annually.

-It is the policy of Bechara Y. Ghorayeb, MD, PA that Angela Gonzalez is assigned the responsibility of implementing and maintaining the Red Flags Rule requirements.
+It is the policy of Bechara Y. Ghorayeb, MD, PA that Tara Anderson is assigned the responsibility of implementing and maintaining the Red Flags Rule requirements.
 Furthermore, it is the policy of this Bechara Y. Ghorayeb, MD, PA that this individual will be provided sufficient resources and authority to fulfill these responsibilities.
 At a minimum, it is the policy of Bechara Y. Ghorayeb, MD, PA that there will be one individual or job description designated as the privacy official.

 It is the policy of Bechara Y. Ghorayeb, MD, PA that, pursuant to the existing HIPAA Security Rule, appropriate physical, administrative and technical safeguards will be in place to reasonably safeguard protected health information and sensitive information related to patient identity from any intentional or unintentional use or disclosure.